Hacker II: The Doomsday Papers: Reception

 Compute! described Hacker II as not having an original plot and criticized the inability to save, but favorably reported on the game's graphics, detail, and user interface.
 The magazine stated that it had "some of the most exciting and harrowing scenarios you'll find in a computer game" and advised, "I do not recommend it to anyone with a weak heart".
-Computer Gaming World praised Hacker II's graphics and design on the Atari ST, and stated that the game more accurately depicted system cracking than Hacker, but cautioned that its difficulty and scale would not appeal to everyone.
+Antic praised the Atari ST version's graphics and gameplay, but warned "It may take hundreds of hours to master it".
+Computer Gaming World praised Hacker II's graphics and design on the ST, and stated that the game more accurately depicted system cracking than Hacker, but cautioned that its difficulty and scale would not appeal to everyone.
 Info gave the Commodore 64 version four stars out of five, describing it as "a superior sequel to the original ...
 An engrossing and challenging espionage game".